wts-thomas/wts-elementor-rets/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.4.0 - 08-24-2023 =
+* Refactored functions for Estatik that added spaces after commas and removed spaces after commas
+* Improved DOM functions within prev mentioned functions to eliminate error related to conflicts

+= 1.3.5 - 08-24-2023 =
+* Sold added as a potential label for properties
+* Edits to Estatik template files, removed slideshow gallery from listings view (== 1 from => 1) - line 35

+= 1.3.4 - 08-22-2023 =
+* Additional styles for POH Entry Numbers

 = 1.3.3 - 08-22-2023 =
 * POH ACF Field for Entry numbers to Estatik template override (property/content-archive)